openfl/OpenFLDevelopersGuide/basics-of-networking-and-communication/README.md

 Often, when creating a web application it is helpful to store persistent information about the user’s application state.
 HTML pages and applications typically use cookies for this purpose.
 In OpenFL, you can use the SharedObject class for the same purpose.
 See

-“Shared objects” on page 701
+"Shared objects" on page 701

 .
 (The SharedObject class can be used in AIR applications, but there are fewer restrictions when just saving the data to a regular file.)

 When your OpenFL application needs to communicate with another OpenFL application on the same computer, you can use the LocalConnection class.
 For example, two (or more) SWFs on the same web page can communicate with each other.
 Likewise, a SWF running on a web page can communicate with an AIR application.
 See

-“Communicating with other OpenFL instances” on page 830
+"Communicating with other OpenFL instances" on page 830

 .

 When you need to communicate with other, non-SWF processes on the local computer, you can use the NativeProcess class added in AIR 2\.
 The NativeProcess class allows your AIR application to launch and communicate with other applications.
 See

-“Communicating with native processes in AIR” on page 837
+"Communicating with native processes in AIR" on page 837

 .